arrigonialberto86/funtime/deep_ensembles.md

 The thing we love about probabilistic programming is of course the possibility to model the uncertainty of model predictions.
 This convenient property comes with a cost unfortunately, as the calculations needed to perform e.g. Markov Chain Monte Carlo are very expensive.
 In this short but insightful paper Lakshminarayanan et al., report a simple method to assess model uncertainty using NNs, which compares well even to Bayesian networks (as they demonstrate in the paper).
-Let us start by listing the key highlights of this paper:
+These are the key insights presented in the paper:
-- The authors identify a scoring rule for uncertainty estimation in NNs
+- Use of a proper scoring rule as the training criterion
+- Training of an *ensemble* of NNs
-- They use ensembles of NNs + adversarial training examples and evaluate the predictions in different contexts.
+- Use of adversarial training to smooth the predictive distributions

 ## The scoring rule
 Scoring rules assess the quality of probabilistic forecasts, by assigning a numerical score based on the predictive distribution and on the event or value that generates. ()You may want to check out this nice review [Gneiting et al., 2007] for more information on scoring functions, but it is not required to follow the rest of this post).